Wednesday, March 20, 2013

 In 1961, there were about eighteen official luncheons and dinners for foreign leaders, such as this one for Prime Minister Ikeda of Japan in June.

-On August 15 (coincidentally, Child’s 49th birthday), East Germany began construction on the Berlin Wall, sparking a confrontation between the super powers.
+On August 15, which happened to be Child’s 49th birthday, East Germany began construction on the Berlin Wall, igniting a confrontation between the super powers.
 In response to Soviet moves to cut off allied access to Berlin, President Kennedy ordered 140,000 reservists to active duty.
-The luncheon below was held in mid-September for the foreign ministers of France, Britain, and West Germany who came to Washington to discuss the crisis.
+The luncheon below was held in mid-September for the foreign ministers of France, Britain, and West Germany, who convened in Washington to discuss the crisis.

-The above menu opens with Cream Senegalaise, a rich curry soup that was a specialty of the “21” Club, a celebrity haunt in midtown Manhattan then at the height of its popularity.
-President Kennedy gave the restaurant a model of PT-109, the torpedo boat he commanded in the Second World War, so that it could be could hung from the ceiling along with the many other items on display.
+The above menu commences with Cream Senegalaise, a rich curry soup that was a signature dish at the “21” Club, a celebrity hangout in midtown Manhattan at the height of its popularity.
+President Kennedy presented the restaurant with a model of PT-109, the torpedo boat he commanded in World War II, which was hung from the ceiling alongside numerous other items on display.

 Jackie appointed Oleg Cassini as her exclusive couturier in 1961.
-The French-born American fashion designer later wrote, “All I remember about those days are nerves, and Jackie on the phone, ‘Hurry, hurry, Oleg, I’ve got nothing to wear.”’7 While the appointment provided Cassini with a position of prestige, it did not constrain the First Lady from wearing the work of other designers.
-At the first state dinner of the season honoring President Mañuel Prado Ugarteche of Peru, she wore a black silk velvet and Chinese yellow silk satin evening dress by Chez Ninon.
-The fashionable wife of the Peruvian president was dressed in a gown by Dior.
+The French-born American fashion designer later wrote, “All I remember about those days are nerves, and Jackie on the phone, ‘Hurry, hurry, Oleg, I’ve got nothing to wear.”’7 While the appointment provided Cassini with a position of prestige, it did not constrain the First Lady from wearing the work of other fashion houses.
+At the first state dinner of the season, honoring President Mañuel Prado Ugarteche of Peru, she wore a black silk velvet and Chinese yellow silk satin evening dress created by Chez Ninon.
+Meanwhile, the fashionable wife of the Peruvian president was dressed in a gown by Dior.

 On September 21, the Kennedys hosted a luncheon for director Otto Preminger and the cast of the movie “Advise & Consent,” a political thriller being filmed on location in Washington, D.C.
-The guests included Henry Fonda, Charles Laughton and Peter Lawford, the president’s brother-in-law.
-The movie was a screen comeback for actress Gene Tierney who had had a romance with JFK in 1940s and was seated next to him at lunch.
-Although Frank Sinatra was not in the film, he also attended this lunch, calling out “Hey, Chickie baby” when the President arrived, much to the annoyance of the First Lady.
+The guests included actors Henry Fonda, Charles Laughton and Peter Lawford, the president’s brother-in-law.
+The movie was a screen comeback for actress Gene Tierney, who had had a romance with JFK in 1940s and was seated next to him.
+Although Frank Sinatra was not part of the film, he also attended this lunch, calling out “Hey, Chickie baby” when the president arrived, much to the annoyance of the First Lady.

 Confidant in his ability to handle the press, President Kennedy hosted a number of luncheons for out-of-town editors and publishers.
 The one below was held for newspaper executives from Missouri.